Norman Cyril Jackson: Postwar and personal life

 After the war, he worked as a travelling salesman of Haig whisky.

 He and his wife Alma had seven children.
 Jackson died on 26 March 1994 at Hampton Hill, in the London Borough of Richmond upon Thames, and is buried in Twickenham Cemetery.

 Legacy

 In April 2004, Jackson's VC medal was sold at auction to Lord Ashcroft for £235,250 (GBP) against a pre-auction estimate of £130,000.
 His family were upset because the medal went to a private bidder rather than the RAF museum at Hendon.
 They had planned to give their father's medals to the museum, but found they could not do so under the terms of their mother's will and the museum was outbid.
 His VC is now on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.

-Norman Jackson's son appeared in the episode on his father's crew in Lord Ashcroft's documentary series Heroes of the Skies (broadcast on Channel Five on 4 October 2012), as well as the Discovery Channel's Air Aces (premiering October 2013).
+Norman Jackson's son appeared in the episode on his father's crew in Lord Ashcroft's documentary series Heroes of the Skies (broadcast on Channel Five on 4 October 2012), as well as the Discovery Channel's Air Aces (premiering October 2013), and Air Aces:Full Throttle (premiering 17 March 2014).

+On Nov.
+16 2024, the YouTube channel "Yarnhub" published an animated dramatization of this spectacular flight.